 We depart for Meteora to see the amazing landscape of steep-faced sandstone pinnacles, often crowned with a Byzantine monastery.
 Access to the monasteries required long ladders tied together or large nets and baskets used to haul up both goods and people.
 Reaching the top required a leap of faith as it is said the ropes were only replaced “when the Lord let them break”, symbolising the fragility of life.
 We continue to Thessaloniki our base for the next three days.
 Overnight Thessaloniki.
 (B, D)

 Today we take an excursion to visit the premier cities of the ancient Macedonian kingdom: Pella and Vergina.
-In this world of Alexander the Great and his father, Philip II, we visit the ancestral capital at Pella and view the beautifully executed pebble mosaic floors, the well-presented site museum and the streets and buildings of a city that, for the briefest of moments, ruled from Greece to India.
-At Vergina we visit the theatre where Philip II was assassinated and visit his tomb, now presented in a state-of-the-art complex that both covers his tumulus tomb and showcases the beautiful objects found there.
+In this world of Alexander the Great and his father, Philip II, we visit Pella and view the beautifully executed pebble mosaic floors, the well-presented site museum and the streets and buildings of a city that, for the briefest of moments, ruled from Greece to India.
+At Vergina we visit the theatre where Philip II was assassinated and visit his tomb.
 Overnight Thessaloniki.
 (B)

 This morning we visit two important Byzantine monuments: the church of St. Sofia (Hagia Sophia) and the church of St Demetrius (Hagios Demetrios).
-These originally seventh and eighth century churches have suffered the vicissitudes of time but still retain tantalising glimpses of the fine early Byzantine wall mosaics and frescoes which survived the ninth century iconoclast movement.
-This evening we conclude our tour with dinner in a local restaurant.
+These originally 7th and 8th -century churches have suffered the vicissitudes of time but still retain tantalising glimpses of the fine early Byzantine wall mosaics and frescoes which survived the 9th– century iconoclast movement.
+This evening we conclude our tour with a farewell dinner in a local restaurant.
 Overnight Thessaloniki.
 (B, D)

 Dr John Tidmarsh